Controlling Door and Window Framing

 There are a variety of ways to control how doors and windows are framed in Chief Architect.
 You can model the wall framing required for nearly any wall opening:

-• Using door, window, and framing defaults.
+• Using door and window framing defaults;

-• Using specifications for individual doors and windows.
+• Using specifications for individual doors and windows;

 • By manually editing door and window framing.